HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/get-hpovaddresspool.md

 You can specify one, some or all of the Pool types.
 A Range switch is provided to include the associated Range objects.
 A report switch is provided to display a report of each address pool type.

+{% hint style="info" %}
+Minimum required privileges: Network administrator (
+{% endhint %}
-Required Privileges: Network administrator (virtual MAC addresses and virtual WWNs), Infrastructure administrator (all ID types)
+virtual MAC addresses and virtual WWNs), Infrastructure administrator (all ID types)
 ## Examples

 ###  Example 1